peterjcaulfield/raiden/README.md

 ## Getting started

-On install, a hidden `.raiden` folder will have been created in your home directory containing two `.yml` files, one for the API hostnames and one for the individual API request definitions.
+On install, a hidden `.raiden` folder will have been created in your home directory containing several files.

 #### ~/.raiden/envs.yml